Made Here, a project of Hennepin Theatre Trust, is accepting artists’ submissions for its upcoming fall/winter 2016-17 Showcase exhibition.

 Compelling: artistically strong in concept and execution, compelling to a diverse audience and actively seeking to engage with the public

 Viable: agile, adaptive, innovative and achievable with the resources, funds and spaces available

 Relevant: responsive to and engaging with diverse audiences, themes, neighborhoods and landscapes

 Quality: the work presented is of exemplary quality specifically in regards to the medium in which it is presented.

 In the interest of accessibility and inclusivity, we do not require artist statements, resumes or exhibition histories to apply.
 Our panel curates each open call blind, meaning that panelists review the art without knowledge of artist names in an effort to produce unbiased outcomes.

 To be eligible to participate in the Made Here project all artists and artist groups must be residents of Minnesota.

-We are unable to accept proposals that are demonstrative, feature graphic sexual or violent imagery, include an element of live performance, allow the public inside the space, support an elected official or candidate, or invite the public inside a space at this time.
+We are unable to accept proposals that are demonstrative, feature graphic sexual or violent imagery, include an element of live performance, support an elected official or candidate, or invite the public inside a space at this time.